maorhz/scc-emails/README.md

 # Deploy the function using the following gcloud commands

-- Ensure project id is properly set correctly gcloud config set project my-project-76851-371010
+- Ensure project id is set correctly gcloud config set project my-project-76851-371010

 - Deploy the function